Today marks the official first day of winter.

-Winter is in full force.
-There's nothing in your wardrobe that takes more of a punishment than your boots.
-During winter you put them through an array of elements including: rain, snow, sleet, and salt.
+There's nothing in your wardrobe that takes more of a punishment during winter than your boots.
+During winter you put them through an array of elements including: rain, snow, sleet, and the most harmful of all salt.

-If you want to ensure the lifetime of your investment, follow these easy steps and your boots will be ready to go not only this season, but for future seasons to come.
+If you want to ensure the lifetime of your investment, follow these easy steps and your boots will be ready to go all winter.

 1) Allow the boots to air dry.

-If your boots are wet, the best way to dry them is to allow them to air dry slowly.
+If your boots are wet, the best way to dry them is to allow them to air dry.
 To help them dry, stuff them with newspaper to absorb the moisture and change the paper as they dry.

 So be patient and give the boots time to dry.